All the Light We Cannot See (miniseries)

 All the Light We Cannot See is an American historical drama television miniseries directed by Shawn Levy and developed by Steven Knight for Netflix.
-Based on Anthony Doerr's novel, it stars Aria Mia Loberti, Mark Ruffalo and Hugh Laurie.
+Based on Anthony Doerr's 2014 novel, it stars Aria Mia Loberti, Louis Hofmann, Mark Ruffalo and Hugh Laurie.
 The four-part series follows the stories of a blind French girl named Marie-Laure and a German soldier named Werner, whose paths cross in occupied France during World War II.
 The limited series was released on November 2, 2023.

 Premise

 All the Light We Cannot See follows the lives of two teenagers during the height of World War II: Marie-Laure, a blind French girl and Werner Pfennig, a German boy forced to join and fight for the Nazi regime.